 Beyond admiration and awe, what did I take away from these mountain moments?
 In the wake of my move back to Sweden in August, and the messy national election, the debate about the lack of women in leadership positions has been one of the most heated.
 As egalitarian as my country is, this surprises me.
 The Nordic countries rank the highest in the World Economic Forum’s gender-gap index.
 And in view of my experiences consulting to organisations in 15 cities in 10 countries, I could not help to draw some parallels.
 Research on Leadership has tended to label men’s style as command-and-control, involving the assertion of authority and the accumulation of power.
 Women’s leadership is described as interactive, involving collaboration and empowerment of employees.
 Further, it has been argued that women tend to thrive in managerial positions because they require building and maintaining relationships, gathering input and facilitating action, and that men tend to thrive in senior positions because they are more about making decisions and directing action.

-To counter this, Sweden has joined a number of european countries in legislating quotas for the male-female ratio on corporate boards.
+To counter this, Sweden is debating whether to join a number of european countries in legislating quotas for the male-female ratio on corporate boards.
 I try to say this humbly as I have only just entered the debate, but I feel as if my beloved country has tried to equilibrate the gender issue so much that it has thrown the baby out with the bath water.
 If we are to let all leaders be successful, whether they are male or female, we need to first manage our own expectations of them, examine our judgments and acknowledge the complexity of human beings.

 Anyone who has ever done a personality assessment – be it the MBTI, Insights, Social Styles, Conflict Styles, Disc or other – should know that wherever you end up on the personality style graph, it is not what you are but what is your comfort zone.
 It is within that realm of behavior that you feel most content and contained, basically being you without effort.
 I can’t emphasise enough that self-aware and capable people are flexible to step out of their comfort zone – an introvert can be a great public speaker and an extrovert can be a great data cruncher – it is just a matter of sliding a bit further out on the continuum.
 But performing activities outside of our comfort zone does require energy.
 And if we consistently have to perform outside of our comfort zone it is exhausting.
 So back to male and female, if we think of these gender-attributed sets of qualities as a continuum with each set on either end, rather than try to blur the line, we can first identify our own preferences on the spectrum, and then perhaps challenge ourselves to stretch the comfort zone.